aditk3/Brick-Breaker-Project/PROPOSAL.md

 ## Intro
 For my project I want to make [Brick Breaker](https://en.wikipedia.org/wiki/Brick_Breaker) game.

-My final goal is to be able to play a full game along with power-ups and a leader-board.
+My final goal is to be able to play a full game along with a leader-board.

 The reason I chose the game 'Brick Breaker' is because it was one of my favorite games growing up, and I wanted to try and create the game based on the current coding skills that I have.